-The first to get the M-LINK facelift is my Sting.
-Out goes the 7 channel Micro IPD receiver, and in its place is a RX-7-DR device.
-I chose it over the DR 'light' because it has higher sensitivity as well as built in telemetry of voltage and signal quality.
-Controlling this little lot is my Multiplex Cockpit SX M-LINK transmitter.
+The first to get the M-LINK treatment is my Sting.
+Out goes the 7 channel Micro IPD receiver, and in its place is a shiny new RX-7-DR. This rx has higher sensitivity than the DR 'light' as well as built-in telemetry of voltage and signal quality.
+Controlling this little lot - until my Profi 4000 is converted to M-LINK - is my Multiplex Cockpit SX M-LINK transmitter.

-I was careful with range testing as the model has carbon wings.
-With the model pointing directly at the transmitter, range was well over the recommended minimum of 100 meters.
-With the model pointing away from the transmitter, however, range dropped to 80 meters due no doubt to the wing.
-Before the first flight I set the failsafe to deploy 20% spoiler, in order to provide a visual warning of any range issues.
+One thing holding me back from 2.4GHz was the shielding effect of carbon, a particular concern with F3F models.
+So I was pretty careful with range testing.
+With the model pointing directly at the transmitter, range exceeded the recommended minimum of 100 meters.
+With the model pointing the other way range dropped to 80 meters.
+Before the first flight I set the failsafe to deploy 20% spoiler, in order to provide a visual warning of any problem.

 Well so far I've completed two flying sessions with the M-LINK system installed.
 Both were completed without a hitch, even with the model flying out well away from the slope.
 However it wasn't particularly thermic so ultimate range checks will have to wait another day.

 A word about the radio... some of you may know that I'm a great fan of the original Cockpit SX.
-With few changes (apart from the rf link), it's no surprise that the M-LINK version is also a joy to programme and use.
-The new version also benefits from more model memories (18).
-Any complaints are pretty minor, the main one being the tendency for the transmitter to tip up when using a neck strap.
-Balance without the neck strap is fine though, and it remains a splendid radio for discus launch gliders.
-The other slight niggle is that the glitch logging is a bit rudimentary - you can get a glitch count by counting LED flashes, but it doesn't tell you anything about the time or duration of each event.
+With few changes (apart from the rf link), the M-LINK version is also a joy to use.
+The new version has more model memories (18).
+Any complaints are pretty minor.
+My only real niggle is the balance with the 2.4 GHz aerial - when using a neckstrap the transmitter has a tendency to tip up.
+Eithout the neck strap it's fine, so remains a very nice radio for discus launch gliders.

 Back to the Sting... another test session will be needed in thermic conditions before the M-LINK installation can be considered permanent.
-At that point I will purchase an M-LINK module for my mc4000 (this being my primary F3F radio).
+At that point I will also convert Profi 4000 (this being my primary F3F radio).

 Hi,